athertahir/deep-learning-time-series-forecasting/chapter_22/Lab19.md

 Next, it would be useful to load a group of files, such as all of the body acceleration data files as a single group.
-Ideally, when working with multivariate time series data, it is useful to have the data structured in the format:[samples, timesteps, features].
+Ideally, when working with multivariate time series data, it is useful to have the data structured in the format: [samples, timesteps, features].
 This is helpful for analysis and is the expectation of deep learning models such as convolutional neural networks and recurrent neural networks.
-We can achieve this by calling the aboveloadfile() function multiple times, once for each file in a group.
+We can achieve this by calling the above load file() function multiple times, once for each file in a group.

 Once we have loaded each file as a NumPy array, we can combine or stack all three arrays together.
-We can use thedstack()NumPy function to ensure that each array is stacked in such a way that the features are separated in the third dimension, as we would prefer.
-The functionloadgroup()implements this behavior for a list of file names and is listed below.
+We can use the dstack() NumPy function to ensure that each array is stacked in such a way that the features are separated in the third dimension, as we would prefer.
+The function load group() implements this behavior for a list of file names and is listed below.

 ```
 # load a list of files, such as x, y, z data for a given variable